-• While not recommended, residents who are in isolation or quarantine can still receive visitors.
+• While not recommended, residents who are in isolation can still receive visitors.
 In these cases, visits should only occur in the resident's room and the resident must wear a well-fitting facemask (if tolerated).
-Before visiting residents who are in isolation or quarantine, visitors should be made aware of the potential risk of visiting and precautions necessary in order to visit the resident.
+Before visiting residents who are in isolation, visitors should be made aware of the potential risk of visiting and precautions necessary in order to visit the resident.
 Visitors should adhere to the core principles of infection prevention.
-It is strongly advised that visitors to COVID-19 positive or quarantined residents should be fully vaccinated and maintain physical distance.
+It is strongly advised that visitors to COVID-19 positive residents should be up to date with COVID-19 vaccines and maintain physical distance.
 Facilities must offer and visitors must wear well-fitting facemasks and monitor visitor compliance with hand hygiene.